xo/usql/README.md

 Connection
   \c DSN                               connect to database url
   \c DRIVER PARAMS...                  connect to database with driver and parameters
+  \cset [NAME [DSN]]                   set named connection, or list all if no parameters
+  \cset NAME DRIVER PARAMS...          define named connection for database driver
   \Z                                   close database connection
   \password [USERNAME]                 change the password for a user
   \conninfo                            display information about the current database connection

 Operating System
   \cd [DIR]                            change the current working directory
+  \getenv VARNAME ENVVAR               fetch environment variable
   \setenv NAME [VALUE]                 set or unset environment variable
-  \getenv VARNAME ENVVAR               fetch environment variable
   \!
 [COMMAND]                         execute command in shell or start interactive shell
   \timing [on|off]                     toggle timing of commands